Richard Zedník: Neck injury

 On February 10, 2008, in a game where the Florida Panthers were playing the Buffalo Sabres, Zedník suffered a severe and life-threatening injury.
 Teammate Olli Jokinen was tangled up with Sabre Clarke MacArthur and lost his balance in front of Zedník.
 Zedník was skating past as Jokinen fell, and his skate blade accidentally made contact with Zedník's neck, slicing his common carotid artery open and causing it to expel a trail of blood onto the ice as Zedník reacted quickly and skated to the Panthers' bench.
 He was immediately attended to by Florida trainer Dave Zenobi, who took him to the locker room for treatment.
 Paramedics, who are on standby at every NHL game, stabilized Zedník while the home team doctor Les Bisson controlled the bleeding.
 Bisson noted that Zedník appeared to be in shock but was not near death, as he was alert and responsive.
-Zedník lost five pints of blood (2,3L).
-Zedník was transported to hospital on emergency run, his status being published as stable after leaving the arena.
-The game was delayed for more than 20 minutes as the zamboni was needed to help remove the blood from the ice.
+Zedník lost five pints of blood (2.3 L).
+He was transported to hospital on emergency run, his status being published as stable after leaving the arena.
+The game was delayed for more than 20 minutes as the Zamboni was needed to help remove the blood from the ice.
 The announcement over the public address speakers at HSBC Arena that Zedník was in stable condition and en route to a Buffalo, New York, hospital sparked a prolonged standing ovation from the Buffalo fans as the game went on as planned.

 Emergency surgery was performed to repair the artery, but according to doctors at Buffalo General Hospital, Zedník's life was not in jeopardy.
 The artery was not severed; had it been, it would have recessed into the neck, requiring more extensive surgery to repair.
-Zedník was stable in the Intensive Care Unit through February 12 and released from hospital on February 16, but missed the rest of the season recovering from the injury.
-He received a lot of support for his injury by fans and fellow hockey players alike.
+Zedník was in the intensive care unit through February 12, then released from hospital on February 16, but missed the rest of the season recovering from the injury.

-Zedník watched the video replay of his injury and said "once is enough".
-He said the extent of the injury was immediately obvious to him, as it felt like being stabbed.

 He returned to play in the 2008–09 season.

-Zedník's injury drew comparisons of a similar injury suffered by Clint Malarchuk, who was a goalkeeper for the Buffalo Sabres back in 1989.
-The injuries both prompted discussion about neck guards and player safety in the NHL.
+Zedník's injury drew comparisons with a similar injury suffered in 1989 by Clint Malarchuk, who was a goalkeeper for the Buffalo Sabres.
+Both injuries prompted discussion about neck guards and player safety in the NHL.
 At present, team doctors (practitioners of sports medicine) are trained in trauma care and are required to be seated behind the home team bench at every game.